hgreenh21/Assignments/README.md

 In the Classes.
 Objects, and Modules assignment I used a class to make an led change colors by just putting the color in the code.
 I also made it go through the colors of the rainbiw at two different speeds just using the word rainbow.
 I did this by adding these codes to the class and then just calling on it to make it run the code.

-In the hello_vs_code assignment I learned to use VS and how to add andcommit through VS instead of git bash.
+In the hello_vs_code assignment I learned to use VS and how to add and commit through VS instead of git bash.

 In the fancyLed assignment I had to use two sets of 3 leds.
 The first set alternated and then did a chase.
 The second set blinked and then sparkled.
 For the sparkle i used random to make it som random lights would turn on.
 I then made it so my chase went through all leds instead of just the first 3.